Business Law & Corporate Formation

 Profits and losses in a limited liability company are allocated among the owner / members as defined in the company’s articles of organization or operating agreement.
 There are situations in which an owner / manager could become responsible for the financial obligations of the company.
 Your business lawyer can advise you ways to avoid personal liability for company debts.

-Contact the Strazzullo Law Firm to speak to an experienced business lawyer about starting an LLC, or any other type of new business.
+Contact the Strazzullo Law & Associates, PLLC to speak to an experienced business lawyer about starting an LLC, or any other type of new business.